-Topic/Unit Name Main Content Tentative Time Frame 1.
+Topic/Unit Name Main Content Tentative Time Frame 1.Ultimate Frisbee This unit introduces students to the dynamic and inclusive sport of Ultimate Frisbee , emphasizing the development of motor skills, game strategies, and interpersonal communication.
+Through small-group and whole-team activities, students will learn throwing and catching techniques, movement off the disc, and the principles of self-officiating under the Spirit of the Game .
+August-October 2.
 HIIT This unit will introduce students to High-Intensity Interval Training (HIIT) as a method to improve cardiovascular fitness, muscular strength, and overall health.
 Students will engage in various HIIT workouts, learn about the benefits and principles of HIIT, and create their own HIIT routines.
 Using and understanding subject-specific terminology, develop knowledge about a variety of physical exercises.
 How to perform physical exercises correctly.
-August - November 2.
+October-November 3.
 Basketball Basic rules of the game, different types of passing, receiving, passing to a moving target, moving with or without the ball in an open space.
 Technique and basic strategies.
 Compete in an in-class tournament.
 The basic knowledge on creating and developing good training plans.
 Content of warm-up, cooldown and how to choose an effective main activity to develop different skills.
-November- March 5.
+November- March 4.
 School Olympics Students will learn proper techniques and various skills in athletics, orienteering, non-stop cricket.
 They will participate in the school olympics and apply their learnt skills as a team. fair play, inclusion, gender equality, racism, violence.
 April - June